buptlishantao/xbob.paper.tpami2013/README.rst

 Reproducing experiments
 -----------------------

-It is currently possible to reproduce the experiments on Multi-PIE using the PLDA algorithm.
-In particular, the Figure 2 of the article can be easily reproduced, by following the steps described below, as well as the HTER reported on Table 3.
+It is currently possible to reproduce the experiments on both Labeled Faces in the Wild and Multi-PIE using the PLDA algorithm.
+In particular, the value of the accuracy reported in Table 2, the Figure 2 amd tje HTER reported on Table 3 can be easily reproduced, by following the steps described below.

-The experiments that make use of the LFW database may be integrated later on in this package.

 Be aware that all the scripts provide several optional arguments that are very useful if you wish at using your own features or your own parameters.

+Keep in mind that the results published in the paper were obtained with a pre-release of Bob (older than 1.0.0).
+You might hence observe slight differences when running the scripts with Bob 1.2.0.

 Note for Grid Users